 Every month, Ron calls from a list of 50-100 people.
 He notes when the people he calls would benefit from a caregiver consultant so that a professional can reach out to them.
-“Sometimes, it’s just enough for people to hear from Ron,” says Mona Walden-Frey, manager of Wilder Caregiver Services.
+“Sometimes, it’s just enough for people to hear from Ron,” says Mona Walden-Frey, former manager of Wilder Caregiver Services.
 “He’s an incredibly compassionate person who really connects with people.”

 Ron says that he can empathize with many of the caregivers he calls.
 At 78, he and his wife have provided caregiving for family members and friends.
 He had multiple careers, including human resources for the federal government and in information technology, before retiring in 2005.
 Throughout his career, he enjoyed solving problems and now uses that skill as a volunteer.
 “I like connecting with people when I feel I can give them something,” he says.

 In addition to calling caregivers, Ron helps lead Powerful Tools for Caregiving classes with Wilder staff.
 He also volunteers at the Science Museum of Minnesota.
 For his contributions, Ron was one of four volunteers who received Wilder’s 2018 Sandy Kiernat Community Service Award.
 Ron says the recognition feels good, but volunteering is its own reward.
 “I think I’m giving of my gifts, and I need that in my own life,” he says.

 In the photo: Ron Dexter (left) with former Wilder staff, Catherine Engstrom and Mona Walden-Frey of Caregiver Services.